 So you’re stuck at the airport and you have just that annoyingly specific amount of time to kill where leaving the airport isn’t worth it.
 Or perhaps you’re past security and still have hours until your flight.
-Or you’re one of the unlucky people who’s plane is delayed or even cancelled (~20% were delayed last year) so I’ve crafted a post about the top 8 things I like to do when killing time at an airport.
+I’ve crafted a post about the top 8 things I like to do to beat the airport boredom:

 Social Media is the friend you never thought you needed.
 It connects you to friends, family and total strangers.
 Browse your favourite blog or scroll endlessly through Instagram, Twitter and Snapchat.
 If you’re a blogger, use this time to write your latest post, upload that perfect selfie (out of the 57 you took) and respond to any emails and comments.

 Tax Free Shopping